Marius Fiche

 Overview of these collections

 Liliana Bucci, known as «Tatiana», was deported on 29/03/1944 by the convoy n.
 25T from the Risiera San Sabba (Trieste).
 On 04/04/1944, at the age of 7, she was in Auschwitz with her little sister Alessandra “Andra” Bucci (aged 5), her mother Mira Perlow, her grandmother Rosa Farberow, her aunt Gisela Perlow and her cousin Sergio De Simone.
-Tatiana and Andra are destined to the Kinder Block (children’s block) and kept apart for medical experiments because they are considered twins.
+Tatiana and Andra are sent to the Kinder Block (children’s block) and kept apart for medical experiments because they are considered twins.
 The two sisters manage to escape without physical violence.
 Mira and Gisela Perlow also survive in the camp.
-On the other hand, the young Sergio De Simone is murdered in Bullenhuser Damm, near Hamburg, after undergoing medical experiments in the concentration camp of Neuengamme.
+On the other hand, little Sergio De Simone is murdered in Bullenhuser Damm, near Hamburg, after undergoing medical experiments in the concentration camp of Neuengamme.
 Grandmother Rosa, aunts Sonia and Paula, uncles Aron Ernesto and Giuseppe Yossi, and cousins Mario and Silvio Perlow also died in Auschwitz or Ravensbrück.

-Released on 27/01/1945 by the Red Army, Tatiana and Andra Bucci were first placed in an orphanage in Prague, then in a Jewish educational reception center run by Alice Goldberger in Lingfield (England).
+Released on 27/01/1945 by the Red Army, Tatiana and Andra Bucci were first placed in an orphanage in Prague, then in a Jewish educational reception centre run by Alice Goldberger in Lingfield (England).
 Finally, after a long search by their parents Mira and Giovanni, in December 1946 the family was reunited and moved back to Trieste.

 The period of deportations under Nazi occupation is also well documented: between December 1943 and January 1945,